morganthomas/winning-arguments/winning-arguments.md

 1. "the quality or state of being true"
 2. "that which is true or in accordance with fact or reality"

+Both of these definitions reference the word "true."
+Let's therefore turn to analyzing the meaning of the word "true," and come back to "truth" later.

+Some definitions of "true" that I found on Google are "in accordance with fact or reality" and "accurate or exact."
+These dictionary definitions don't help us get to the bottom of the issue, though; they merely replace one term we don't understand ("true") with related terms that we also don't understand ("fact," "reality," etc.).

 ## Reasons